reStructuredText¶

 Command-line¶

-When using the command-line script bibgen
+When using the command-line script bibgen, you can specify the

 bibliography database through as a command-line argument.
 It will have